zulip/zulip/templates/zerver/help/change-a-users-name.md

-Ordinary users can [change their own names](/help/change-your-name), but administrators can change users' names when users are unavailable. {!follow-steps.md!} change the name of a user.
+Ordinary users can [change their own names](/help/change-your-name), but administrators can change users' names when users are unavailable.
+Follow the following steps to change the name of a user.

 1. Go to the [Users](/#organization/user-list-admin)
 {!admin.md!}